Bath Salts Abuse and Addiction

 - A number of the active ingredients in bath salts are considered to be quite addictive and dangerous.
 They have therefore been banned by laws in the majority of states as well as by federal law.

-- There are a number of biological, psychological, and social factors (called risk factors) that can increase a person's likelihood of developing a bath salts abuse or dependency.
+- There are a number of biological, psychological, and social factors (called risk factors) that can increase a person's vulnerability to developing a bath salts use disorder.

 - The signs and symptoms of bath salts intoxication tend to include feeling euphoric ("high"), sexually stimulated, thinking one is more focused, and having a high energy level for two to four hours after taking the drug.

-- Multiple severe medical and emotional complications can result from bath salts abuse, including death.
+- Several severe medical and emotional complications can result from bath salts abuse, including death.

 - Health-care professionals diagnose bath salts abuse and addiction by thoroughly gathering medical, family, and mental-health information.

-- The treatment of bath salts intoxication involves providing intensive medical monitoring and attention to address the specific symptoms experienced by the individual.
+- The treatment of bath salts intoxication involves providing intensive medical monitoring and attention to address the specific symptoms the individual has.

 - Treatment for the psychological symptoms of addiction likely takes a great deal longer than managing the medical problems involved.

 What are bath salts, and how do people abuse bath salts?

 Bath salts are a type of "designer" drug of abuse.
 The reason these drugs are commonly called bath salts is because they tend to be in the form of white powder or crystals.
 However, these substances are not at all the same as the bath salts in which people bathe.
 Many of the bath salt drugs include mephedrone, methylone, and methylenedioxypyrovalerone (MDPV or MDPK) and are synthetic cathinones, which are found in plants commonly called khat.
 These drugs and are chemically similar to stimulant chemicals like cocaine or amphetamines.
 MDPV or MDPK also have chemical similarities to hallucinogens like Ecstasy.